HLR/DomiKnowS/docs/developer/QUERY.md

 ## DataNode and Data Graph

-Every example in the learning process has its Data Graph built based on sensors included in the model.
+Example in the learning process has its Data Graph built based on sensors included in the model.
-The example is partitioned by sensors into a different types of tokens corresponding to different linguistic concepts from the [knowledge graph](KNOWLEDGE.md).
+The example is usually partitioned by sensors into a different types of elements corresponding to different concepts from the [knowledge graph](KNOWLEDGE.md).

-Each example token has its own DataNode build which is linked to other Data Nodes in the Data Graph corresponding to other tokens from the example through relation links.
+Each example element has its own DataNode build which is linked to other Data Nodes in the Data Graph corresponding to other elements from the example through relation links.
 The Data Node stores the following information about the token:

-- **ontology concepts**  - from the associated [knowledge graph](KNOWLEDGE.md),
+- **ontology concepts**  - of the element from the associated [knowledge graph](KNOWLEDGE.md),

-- **id** - unique in the scope of all tokens of the given knowledge concept type,
+- **id** - of the element, unique in the scope of all elements of the given knowledge concept type,

-- **relation links**  - dictionary with names of relations and related DataNodes,
+- **relation links**  - for this element, it is a dictionary with names of relations and references to related DataNodes,

-- **impact links** - dictionary with DataNodes impacting this DataNode by having it as a subject of its relation,
+- **impact links** - for the element, it is a dictionary with references of DataNodes impacting this DataNode by having it as a subject of their relations,

-- **attributes** dictionary - with key corresponding to the sensor which produced the given attribute and its value for the given token.
+- **attributes** - of the element, it is a dictionary with key corresponding to the sensor which produced the given attribute and the output value of the given sensor.

 DataNode methods facilitate access to its content:

 - **children**: `getChildDataNodes(conceptName=None)`

-The method returns a list of DataNode children DataNode.
-If *conceptName* is provided only DataNodes of the given knowledge type are returned.
+The method returns a list of DataNode children DataNode (related to the DataNode though contains relation).
+If *conceptName* parameter is provided then only DataNodes of the given type are returned.
 The example:

 ```python
 getChildDataNodes(conceptName=char) # get all children DataNode with *char* type